IngrojShrestha/assignment/Module2/DSA/README.md

 Executing the Algorithm from jar

-1.Run assignment_dsa.jar to get menu of six options as shown below:
+1.Run assignment_dsa.jar to get menu of nine options as shown below:

 	Menu
 	1.Binary Search